 For creamier popsicles, try replacing some, or all, of the milk with vanilla yogurt.
 If you're watching your weight, get fat-free or low-fat yogurt.
 You might also want to experiment with Greek yogurt which is especially creamy.
 This is a good basic recipe with lots of legroom to make it your own personalized treat.
 Play around until you come up with your own customized gourmet blend that you can't get anywhere else.
 Just be sure to take detailed notes as you go along so you can recreate it later on if it turns out well.

 As long as you have a freezer and an ice cube tray you can jazz up your iced tea or lemonade mixture.
 Simply pour your strawberry popsicle mix into one or more ice cube trays.
 When hard, add the popsicle cubes to your pitcher of iced tea or lemonade.

-The cubes do not only look really fancy but as the popsicles cubes melt, instead of watering down the drink, the addition of strawberry enhances the flavor.
-These pint-sized popsicles are fun to enjoy any day but are especially festive for parties, and they make for a great conversation piece.
+The cubes look really fancy; also, as they melt, instead of watering down the drink, the addition of strawberry enhances the flavor.
+These pint-sized popsicles are fun to enjoy any day, are especially festive for parties, and make for a great conversation piece.